OECD AI Group of Experts (AIGO)

 “In the best traditions of the OECD, we are reaching out to a wide group of experts and thinkers to assist us in developing principles that will keep our countries competitive, guide the ethical progress of this fast-moving technology and share our knowledge with the broader world,” said Wonki Min, Vice Minister of Science and ICT of Korea who as the chair of the OECD’s Digital Economy Committee will head the expert group.

-Along with working toward a Council Recommendation on AI principles, the OECD is planning to set up an OECD Policy Observatory on AI.
+Along with AI principles, the OECD is setting up an OECD Policy Observatory on AI.
 The Observatory will bring together committees from across the OECD as well as a range of other stakeholders.
 The goal will be to identify promising AI applications, map their economic and social impact and share the information as widely as possible.

 Nineteen countries around the world are represented in the AI expert group.
 They are joined by representatives from the European Commission, business and labor groups and outside groups like the Institute of Electrical and Electronics Engineers, Massachusetts Institute of Technology and Harvard’s Berkman Klein Center, and the French Institute for Research in Computer Science and Automation (INRIA).